synw/microb/README.md

 - **Mutable**: ability to change the server's state at runtime.
 A [terminal client](https://github.com/synw/microb-cli) is available

-- **Decoupled**: the databases, the static files server and the Api server can be located anywhere.
+- **Decoupled**: the databases, the static files server, the websockets server and the Api server can be located anywhere.

 External servers used
 ---------------------